InfiniSynapse Complete Guide

 Diagnostic analytics asks why a pattern appears.
 The methods here are drill-down, segmentation, correlation analysis, and root-cause analysis.
 The discipline is to keep splitting the data — by channel, by region, by user segment, by time — until you find the slice where the effect actually lives.

 Example: Continuing the e-commerce case above, the analyst segments the 12% drop by acquisition channel and finds it is concentrated in paid search.
 A second drill-down by campaign shows one major campaign paused mid-week.
-Cause found.
+Cause found — a classic diagnostic step among data analysis techniques.

 Technique 3